ovh/docs/pages/platform/databases/information_04_faq/guide.en-au.md

 For each DB instance, you can:

 - select a higher service plan if required (Essential to Business or Enterprise, Business to Enterprise).
-- select a higher or lower range of compute and storage, on the condition the new storage is enough to contain your data.
+- select a higher or lower range of compute and storage, provided that the new storage is enough to contain your data.

 For each DB instance, you can not: